MicrosoftDocs/sql-docs/docs/connect/ado-net/sqlclient-streaming-support.md

 The following members were added to <xref:Microsoft.Data.SqlClient.SqlDataReader> to enable streaming support from SQL Server:

-1. <xref:Microsoft.Data.SqlClient.SqlDataReader.IsDBNullAsync%2A>
+- <xref:Microsoft.Data.SqlClient.SqlDataReader.IsDBNullAsync%2A>

-2. <xref:Microsoft.Data.SqlClient.SqlDataReader.GetFieldValue%2A?displayProperty=nameWithType>
+- <xref:Microsoft.Data.SqlClient.SqlDataReader.GetFieldValue%2A?displayProperty=nameWithType>

-3. <xref:Microsoft.Data.SqlClient.SqlDataReader.GetFieldValueAsync%2A>
+- <xref:Microsoft.Data.SqlClient.SqlDataReader.GetFieldValueAsync%2A>

-4. <xref:Microsoft.Data.SqlClient.SqlDataReader.GetStream%2A>
+- <xref:Microsoft.Data.SqlClient.SqlDataReader.GetStream%2A>

-5. <xref:Microsoft.Data.SqlClient.SqlDataReader.GetTextReader%2A>
+- <xref:Microsoft.Data.SqlClient.SqlDataReader.GetTextReader%2A>

-6. <xref:Microsoft.Data.SqlClient.SqlDataReader.GetXmlReader%2A>
+- <xref:Microsoft.Data.SqlClient.SqlDataReader.GetXmlReader%2A>

 The following members were added to <xref:System.Data.Common.DbDataReader> to enable streaming support from SQL Server:

-1. <xref:System.Data.Common.DbDataReader.GetFieldValue%2A>
+- <xref:System.Data.Common.DbDataReader.GetFieldValue%2A>

-2. <xref:System.Data.Common.DbDataReader.GetStream%2A>
+- <xref:System.Data.Common.DbDataReader.GetStream%2A>

-3. <xref:System.Data.Common.DbDataReader.GetTextReader%2A>
+- <xref:System.Data.Common.DbDataReader.GetTextReader%2A>

 ## Streaming support to SQL Server

-Streaming support to SQL Server introduces new functionality in the <xref:Microsoft.Data.SqlClient.SqlParameter> class so it can accept and react to <xref:System.Xml.XmlReader>, <xref:System.IO.Stream>, and <xref:System.IO.TextReader> objects. <xref:Microsoft.Data.SqlClient.SqlParameter> is used to pass parameters to queries and stored procedures.
+Streaming support to SQL Server is in the <xref:Microsoft.Data.SqlClient.SqlParameter> class so it can accept and react to <xref:System.Xml.XmlReader>, <xref:System.IO.Stream>, and <xref:System.IO.TextReader> objects. <xref:Microsoft.Data.SqlClient.SqlParameter> is used to pass parameters to queries and stored procedures.

 > [!NOTE]
 > Disposing a <xref:Microsoft.Data.SqlClient.SqlCommand> object or calling <xref:Microsoft.Data.SqlClient.SqlCommand.Cancel%2A> must cancel any streaming operation.
 If an application sends <xref:System.Threading.CancellationToken>, cancellation is not guaranteed.